-The center knob controls the temperature of the discharged air.
+The temperature control dial controls only the heat content of the discharge air.
+The temperature control dial will also control the overall temperature of the discharge air if the AC system is operating.
 Turn the knob to the right (red area) for warmer air, and to the left (blue area) for cooler air.
+Use of the temperature control will also moderate the discharge temperature when the cooling system is engaged.